borispovod/crypti-dapps-docs/EnvironmentSetup.md

 ## Windows _(using Vagrant)_

-Currently we only support development on Mac OS X and Linux operating systems.
+Currently we only support development on Mac OS X and Ubuntu Linux operating systems.
 If you don't have either, see below for instructions on installing a Ubuntu based virtual machine using [Vagrant](https://www.vagrantup.com/).

 1. Download and install the latest versions of the following applications: